 TDL provides a comprehensive assessment of oxidative stress by combined measurement of Reactive Oxygen Species and Redox Potential.
 Please request as oxidative stress test (code ROS).

 Chemiluminescence Assay for Reactive Oxygen Species

-Reactive Oxidative stress may be measured by a simple chemiluminescence test which measures the level of reactive oxygen species in semen.
+Reactive Oxidative stress may be measured by a simple chemiluminescence test in semen, which measures the level of reactive oxygen species.